Whenever I watch Mae, I let her select an album off the shelf to put on. Here is a collection of music hand-picked by a baby:

 The first, but not the last, disco album (hi-NRG, even) on the list.
 This was one of the first things I picked for us to dance to, so it’s no wonder she would return to it.
 It’s been dubbed “Mae’s favorite album” by at least one person, and so far she has embodied the “Bad Girl” attitude as much as a baby can.
 It’s Donna Summer.
 What’s not to love?

 Mae hasn’t hesitated to go for the jazz on the shelf, and she is a big fan of this one.
 I personally especially enjoy “It Could Happen to You.”
-Several years ago, I was back home in central PA and, on a whim, woke up first thing to make the dive out to Falling Water.
+Several years ago, I was back home in central PA and, on a whim, woke up first thing to make the drive out to Falling Water.
 I listened to this album a couple of times during the trip.
 The scenery of rural Pennsylvania is not all that dissimilar from parts of Japan, especially in the early morning autumn fog.

-Wells Fargo was psychedelic rock band from Zimbabwe, and this is the only album of theirs that I know of.
+Wells Fargo was a psychedelic rock band from Zimbabwe, and this is the only album of theirs that I know of.
 Luckily, this one collection is more than enough.
 Any song with “baby” in the lyrics is perfect for dancing to with a baby, and this album has them.
 Even if you don’t have a baby with you, it’s a great album.

 I’m going to be honest, I originally got this album because of the cover.
 Luckily, the album is also excellent.
 It is a fun blend of genres that I am unfamiliar with, so to my ear it is simply some interesting Japanese synthpop.
 I later learned that it was co-produced by Ryuichi Sakamoto of Yellow Magic Orchestra, so there you go.
 This is one of Mae’s most frequent picks off the shelf.
 To this day, when I think of this album, my mind goes to the cover rather than the title.